karellopez/docker_workshop_template/workshop/introduction.md

 - Vulnerable to biases
 - Not standardized

-A standardized workflow for quality control will minimize human bias and facilitate between-dataset comparisons To address this issue, the ANCP lab developed the MEG QC, a software tool for automated and standardized quality control of MEG recordings.
+To address this issue, the ANCP lab developed the MEGqc, a software tool for automated and standardized quality control of MEG recordings.
+By providing a standardized workflow, it helps minimize human bias and facilitates comparisosn between datasets.

 *(disclaimer: fragment adapted from MEGQc github)*

 ## MEGqc
-Evaluates the quatlity of raw data to assist researches in making informed decision about further analysis (Gapontseva, 2023).
-It is **not** an artifact removal tool.
-The MEGqc pipeline is designed to be user-friendly.
-Researches only need to:
+Evaluates the quality of raw data, but is **not** an artifact removal tool.
+The MEGqc pipeline is designed to be user-friendly, so researches only need to:
 - Provide data for evaluation
 - Set analysis parameters if desired (default parameters are available), and
 - Run the analysis script.